 As explained above, running cooker_3_0_0_0_x86.exe will create a cooker_3_0_0_0_x86 directory.

 List of the files that will be unpacked.

 The following figure is a list of files that will be unpacked by executing the distribution archive file.

 The above is a list of cooker_3_0_0_0_x86 directories that will be created by running cooker_3_0_0_0_x86.exe.
 Describes the important files.

 It is an executable file which is the body of Cooker.

 This is a text file that are messages for the user interface.

-For example, Japanese messages have been gathered in message-jp.txt.
-If you change the name of this file to message.txt, the message displayed by Cooker will be in Japanese.
+For example, Japanese messages have been gathered in message.jp.txt.
+If you change the name of this file to message.txt, the messages of the Cooker will be in Japanese.

-There are class files in the dlls directory that is dynamically embedded when the Cooker starts up.
+There are class dll files in the dlls directory.
+These files are dynamically embedded when the Cooker starts up.
 You can freely expand and change the functions of the Cooker by exchanging these files.